Geneva Sustainable Management Workshops

 Afternoon

-Possibility to participate independently in the different modules of the day.
+Possibility to participate in different modules independently.

 Welcome between 14:30 and 15:00.

-Working session from 15:00 to 17:30-18:00.
+Work session from 15:00 to 17:30-18:00.

-Management focus of the month:
+Management Focus of the Month:

 To read all the content, log in to the website for free.